Conductor Arie Lipsky

 A musician’s musician, a most collaborative of conductors, and a community-recognized leader, Music Director and Conductor Arie Lipsky celebrates his 18th year with the A²SO this season.
-He has helped grow the symphony, improve its level of music artistry, and expand its audience to all of Southeast Michigan.
+He has helped grow the symphony, improve its level of music artistry, and expand its audience to classical music lovers all over Southeast Michigan.

 After moving to the United States, Lipsky served as Assistant Conductor of the Cleveland Institute of Music and the Ohio Opera.
 He moved to Buffalo in 1984 to become the Buffalo Philharmonic’s principal cellist and in 1990, he became the Resident Conductor.
 In early 1995, on short notice, Arie replaced the late Eduardo Mata conducting the Israel Chamber Orchestra, where his success resulted in return engagements with many of Israel’s orchestras.
 Lipsky also conducted the Arthur Rubinstein Orchestra in Lódź, Poland.
-Lipsky is the Music Director of the Ashland Symphony (Ohio), and also conducts major orchestras in the US, Canada and Europe.
+Lipsky is the Music Director of the Ashland Symphony (Ohio

 An elegant and expressive conductor, Lipsky garners high praise from some of the world’s best conductors, audiences around the world, and the musicians with whom he works.
 As one local reviewer said, “under the baton of Music Director Lipsky, the Orchestra played with finesse and polish that experience brings to bear.”